oneapi-src/oneDNN/rfcs/20201119-change-memory-init-behavior/README.md

 the primitive expects, a reorder needs to be issued and a reorder will proceed with the proper memory initialization (namely zero padding).

-When a handle is attached to a memory descriptor the metadata would default to `clean` if not applicable, or `unknown` if the tensor is padded (we could extend the memory operators later to accept a state from the user).
-When the memory descriptor is initialized by a primitive, it will use whatever state the primitive implementation expects (can be `unknown` if primitive accepts both `clean` or `dirty` memories).
+When a user initializes a memory descriptor (with `memory_desc_init` or with the memory constructor) the meta-data would default to `clean` if not applicable, or `unknown` if the tensor is padded (we could extend the operators that initialize a memory descriptor later to accept a state from the user).
+When the memory descriptor is initialized by a primitive, it will use whatever state the primitive implementation expects (`clean` if primitive accepts only clean memories, `dirty` otherwise).

-The major downsides of this approach are:
-- as of now, most implementations expect properly zero padded inputs, and these implementations will have to explicitly call zero padding before running.
-So it will only partially solve goal 1.
-- because memory initialization could happen through reorder, the zero padding could be more expansive and consume more memory than today.
-This is not expected to happen often though, since our current implementations almost always return a `clean` memory, and could be mitigated by having all implementations support `unknown` inputs and do the zero padding internally (not clear how the latency of this would impact GPU kernels though).
+This option:
+- partially achieves goal 1, since some zero padding calls will be avoided (for example, the double zero padding described in [Appendix A](#appendix-a)), but not fully since we will have to explicitly call zero padding in our implementations (since most of them do not currently support tail handling).
+How often this call will be needed depends on how many implementation can return a `dirty` output.
+  Another caveat is that zero padding could happen in reorder if some implementation require a `clean` input but the previous layer produces a `dirty` output.
+This zero pad will be more time and memory consuming than today since it will copy the data to another buffer.
+- fully achieves goal 2, since no more initialization happens when setting a memory handle
+- partially achieves goal 3, since source memories are always initialized in primitive execution, custom kernels can spoil the padding of their outputs.
+However, oneDNN primitives are allowed to spoil their outputs, so custom kernels can no more assume their inputs properly padded.
+This could be worked around by calling a reorder (as in option 1), or better by modifying all implementations to return a `clean` memory (so same work as in option 1).

 ## Option 5.
-Keep memory initialization when handle is set and defer
+Keep memory initialization when handle is set but give control to the user

 Here we would change the assumptions that each primitive implementation can make as in option 1: